Tutorial

 The Unicode standard places each assigned code point (character) into one script.
 A script is a group of code points used by a particular human writing system.
 Some scripts like Thai correspond with a single human language.
 Other scripts like Latin span multiple languages.

 Some languages are composed of multiple scripts.
 There is no Japanese Unicode script.
-Instead, Unicode offers the Hiragana, Katakana, Han and Latin scripts that Japanese documents are usually composed of.
+Instead, Unicode offers the Hiragana, Katakana, Han, and Latin scripts that Japanese documents are usually composed of.

 A special script is the Common script.
 This script contains all sorts of characters that are common to a wide range of scripts.
 It includes all sorts of punctuation, whitespace and miscellaneous symbols.